PretendToRun/swe-3313-fall-2025-team-06/README.md

 ## Team Assignments

+- To ensure the project is running efficiently, we have assigned our team to five different roles: Project Leader, UI Specialist, Documentation Specialist, Backend Developer, and Tester
+- For a detailed explanation of what the responsibilies of each role, click [here](project-plan/team-assignments/README.md)

 ## Technology Selection
 - To build our application, we will be coding in Java through Spring.
 We will use a JSON database to store user and item attributes.